karenpayneoregon/sql-basics/InsertNewRecordApp/readme.md

 In this article learn how to insert a new record into a SQL-Server database table and after execution of command return the new primary key.

+The reason for obtaining the key would be to be able to reference the new record in perhaps a grid/table in an ASP.NET Core page.
+For performing bulk inserts the new key typically is not needed.

 A Windows Form is used rather than a console or other project type as it is easier and clearer to see results

 ## Table structure